-ISA has a Risk and Performance Committee (Committee) comprised of representatives of the Board of ISA and an external Chair.
+ISA has An Audit and Risk Committee (Committee) comprised of representatives of the Board of ISA and an external Chair.
 The Committee is an integral part of the ISA governance framework and is established to provide independent advice and assurance to the Board to identify, prevent and respond to real and potential risks, and to monitor ISA's compliance requirements.